omnidotdev/backfeed-stack/README.md

 To get started after setting up the service configuration, run `tilt up`.
 The `Tiltfile` will automatically pull in resources from any nested `Tiltfile`s it discovers.

 > [!WARNING]
-> Services might have their own setup, such as environment variable setups.
+> Services might have their own setup requirements, such as environment variable configuration.
 Consult the service README to make sure you have satisfied all of the initial requirements.